-MAT 035 Thinking Mathematically (4 CR)
+MAT 039 BEGINNING ALGEBRA (4 CR)

-This course is a study of various topics including the following: problem solving, critical thinking and an introduction to estimation; set theory; linear algebraic equations and inequalities; linear functions and their graphs; linear systems of equations; consumer and financial mathematics; measurement and geometry.
-This course is for students who are pursuing degrees and programs that do not require courses in statistics, pre-calculus and the calculus sequence.
-The mathematics department recommends the prerequisite not be more than two years old.
-If the prerequisite is more than two years old the recommendation is the course placement assessment be taken or the prerequisite be retaken to ensure the success of the student.
-Prerequisite: MAT 020
+Students will build algebraic skills working with linear, polynomial, rational and radical expressions and equations.
+The course particularly emphasizes graphs and equations of lines, factoring techniques, and methods of solving quadratic equations.
+The mathematics department recommends that the prerequisite not be more than two years old.
+If the prerequisite is more than two years old, then the recommendation is that the course placement exam be taken or the prerequisite be retaken to ensure the success of the student.